ardanlabs/python-go/pyext/README-B.md

 checksig-0.1.0.tar.gz
 ```

-In Listing 5 we use the `ls` command to show the content of the `dist` directory.
+In Listing 5, we use the `ls` command to show the content of the `dist` directory.

 The wheel binary package (with `.whl` extension) has the platform information in its name: `cp38` means CPython version 3.8, `linux_x86_64` is the operation system and the architecture - same as Go's `GOOS` and `GOARCH`.
-Since the wheel file name changes depending on the architecture it’s built on, we had to write some logic in Listing 1 lines 08-10.
+Since the wheel file name changes depending on the architecture it’s built on, we had to write some logic in Listing 1 on lines 08-10.

 Now you can use Python's package manager, [pip](https://packaging.python.org/tutorials/installing-packages/) to install these packages.
 If you want to publish your package, you can upload it to the Python Package Index [PyPI](https://pypi.org/) using tools such as [twine](https://github.com/pypa/twine).